mathwhiz1212/proxmox-notes/README.md

 Shrink ZFS volume.
 Shrink qemu disk (with some margin for GB Vs GiB).
 Oveprovisioning
-CPUs
-Always do 2 CPUs even if you apply a cpu limit of 1, I believe it's for garbage collection so it can use 2 threads as needed at a slower speed.
-Virtual cluster
-DO NOT specify a VLAN in the nested Proxmox install.

 Problems
 Loose or bad Ethernet cables.
 Slow spec Ethernet cables.
-VLANs
-if an access port (PVID)  is configured in this model of netgear switch, you cannot specify the VLAN ID or it will not pass the traffic.
-AJ: Or it may pass the VLAN ID through as a nested VLAN ID, which would also cause problems.

 2FA

 WebAUTHn
 OTP
 Recovery keys

 MacOS tweaks
 Give it a PVID because it doesn't like VLANs.

 Brew install zstd
 Use tar to create a zst archive tar --zstd -cf Proxmox.zst Proxmox